 Omnidirectional mics with flat frequency responses, in general, sound the most natural.
 And so, grand pianos are typically recorded with these mics!

-A recommended mic for capturing the sounds of a grand piano if the AKG C 414 XLS (link to compare prices on Amazon and select retailers):
+A recommended mic for capturing the sounds of a grand piano if the AKG C 414 XLS (link to check the price on Amazon):

 The AKG C 414 XLS is a large-diaphragm multi-pattern condenser microphone.